-C&E managed a request for proposal process for publishing services — helping MRS manage the decision-making process, evaluate the range of potential publisher partners, select the best-fit partner, and negotiate favorable terms.
-The process included direct involvement by a highly engaged, formal RFP Task force of MRS leadership (high-level staff and volunteers), whose directive was to assess publishing services partners within the context of the MRS Board’s strategic priorities.
+Our engagement resulted in identification of a set of goals related to journal quality that allowed MRS to make focused investments that created a positive trajectory for the program.
+C&E subsequently managed a request for proposal (RFP) process for publishing services — helping MRS manage the decision-making process, evaluate the range of potential publisher partners, select the best-fit partner, and negotiate favorable terms.
+The process included direct involvement by a highly engaged, RFP Task force of MRS leadership, whose directive was to assess publishing services partners within the context of the society’s strategic priorities.

 After a highly competitive RFP process, MRS selected a new publishing partner in Springer Nature that could provide stability in a changing climate, brand alignment that benefits both society and publisher, a reinvigorated books program strategy, and new opportunities both within the publishing program and adjacent to it.

 Read the press release announcing the agreement between MRS and Springer Nature.